dutt/trassel/readme.md

 Currently trassel is fairly stable, I've tried to keep the feature and line count down to minimise the number of bugs that way.

-Probably no major rewrites or changes coming up.
+Probably no major changes client-wise coming up.

 Usage
 -----